Catrionamcd/Adventures-of-Alice/README.md

 ## Bug Fixes

 * There are headings in the data model of 'Step', 'User Prompt', 'Response' 'Output' and 'Next Step'.
 Because the first item in the array is a string I was having difficulty in my 'validating user response' function where I wanted to do a comparison for the step in the game.
-To sort this problem out I had to put an extra 'if' statement in my loop to check if the first item is numeric by using the isnumeric()method.
+To sort this problem out I had to put an extra 'if' statement in my loop to check if the first item is numeric by using the isnumeric() method.

 * Data errors in data model.
 If there was no entry in the Google Sheets for the next step in the game, the game would fail.
 I had to put in a message to alert the player that there was an issue with the data structure and display the step in the game that they had reached.

 * When I initially started this game, I was not using Google Sheets to store the data.
 I deployed my site early to ensure that I understood the deployment process and that it worked properly.
-I therefore had not added the config var to Heroku.
-When I did this I still had a problem but relaised that I had not populated my 'requirments.txt' file in GitPod.
+I therefore had not added the 'config var' to Heroku.
+When I added the 'config var' I still had a problem running the game in Heroku.
+I realised that I had not populated my 'requirments.txt' file in GitPod.
 Once I did this the game ran without a problem.

 ## Deployment